filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 - Print the result list containing the squared values.

 ### Assignment 2: *Filtering a List of Names Using Java Stream*
-**Objective:** Use arrays to store numbers and process them using loops.

 **Task Description:** Using Java Streams write a Java program that from a given name list selects only the names with length greater than 6.